 - Optimized to ensure it can be found easily,

-- Informative enough to instil confidence in your customer, and
+- Informative enough to instill confidence in your customer, and

 - Designed well to provide a great online shopping experience